-A key benefit of online classes is they can be watched more than once.
-That’s a popular option because it allows for a more thorough understanding of the course material.
+Online classes can be watched more than once if they’ve been recorded.
+That allows for a more thorough understanding of the course material.
 Studies show that repetition helps with retention.
-The more often a student can access the class the more value they receive.
-Exercise and mindfulness classes such as yoga, Pilates and meditation that are watched over and over become part of an individual’s wellness routine.
+Exercise and mindfulness classes such as yoga, Pilates and meditation that are watched repeatedly become part of an individual’s wellness routine.

-Online classes for cooking, art, writing, photography and other creative pursuits yield additional benefits when watched a second or even a third time.
+Online classes for cooking, art, writing, photography and other creative pursuits can yield additional benefits when watched a second or third time.
 Students can gain new insights and achieve greater mastery when watching an instructor repeat the lesson.
-Revisiting the subject matter refreshes what a student learned initially while priming their brain to pick up additional details they may have missed the first time around.

-There is also continued demand for traditional educational classes where students can earn a college degree, complete business courses to advance their careers or choose to study a subject or take a class simply for the joy of learning something new.
-Online courses make it especially easy and affordable for students of any age to remain lifelong learners.
+There is also demand for educational classes where students can earn a college degree, complete business courses or take a class simply for the joy of learning something new.
+Online courses make it easy for students to be lifelong learners.

 #1 Make and upload a YouTube video

-- Quality over quantity.
-Be succinct and offer value.
+- Be succinct and offer value.
 People have short attention spans.

 - Express the key reasons students should take your class.
 Clearly state the “why.”

-- Use the video or a series of videos as just one of the steps in your promotional plan.
+- Use the video as just one of the steps in your promotional plan.

 #2 Share on social media platforms

-Social media sites like Instagram, Twitter, Facebook and TikTok can spread a message quickly, especially if it has viral appeal.
-Whether you create free posts or use paid advertising, social media can help you reach a wide audience.
-It can take time to garner a following so be patient.
+Social media sites can spread a message quickly.
+Whether you create free posts or use paid advertising, social media can help you reach a wider audience.

-- Create a page for each platform you’re on with class details, your bio, relevant images and other messaging that will encourage students to sign up or learn more.
+- Create a page for each platform you’re on with class details, your bio, relevant images and messaging that will encourage students to sign up.

-- Use the platforms to send requests to friends and followers asking them to “like” the page you set up for your class and “share” your posts from that page for exposure.
+- Use the platforms to send requests to friends and followers asking them to share posts about your class for added exposure.